If Life Was Easy

 If Life Was Easy is the fifth solo album by Deep Purple's bass player Roger Glover released by earMusic/edel on July 11, 2011.
-The album was recorded in 2007 but due to personal reasons it wasn't released until 2011.
+The album was recorded in 2007, but for personal reasons, it was not released until 2011.
 Like its predecessor, Snapshot (2002), it features The Guilty Party which includes Randall Bramblett and Gillian Glover.
 Guest appearances are from Nazareth's Dan McCafferty and Pete Agnew as well as Walther Gallay and Sahaj Ticotin.